Locations, in and on the water in Auckland

 - Muriwai is popular for locals windsurfing above the gannet colony

-Jump on board a ferry and spend the day swimming and snorkeling.
+Jump on board a ferry and spend the day swimming and snorkelling.
 Hauraki Gulf Islands.
-Favourite places to visit are Rakino Island, Rotoroa Island for snorkeling.
+Favourite places to visit are Rakino Island, Rotoroa Island for snorkelling.
 You will need your own gear since there are no shops on the islands.

 Raglan – Waikato